-The A.A.S.
-Degree Program in Business Administration is designed to enable students to acquire the knowledge and necessary skills for business career fields.
+The Associate of Applied Science in Business Administration is designed to enable students to acquire the knowledge and necessary skills for business career fields.
 To accomplish this mission the program offers numerous core courses that teaches and trains students the business-related disciplines and necessary skills for success in the global work forces.

 The A.A.S.
-Degree Program in Business Administration offers 64 credit core courses including theories of Business Management and Accounting along with fundamental computer skills such as, Spreadsheets and computer applications.
+Degree Program in Business Administration offers 64 credit core courses including theories of Business Management and Accounting along with fundamental computer skills such as, Spreadsheets and computerapplications.